scaucao/Fracture_network-mesh/README.md

 S. Caucao, G.N.
 Gatica, and L.F.
 Gatica: A posteriori error analysis of a mixed finite element method for the stationary convective Brinkman-Forchheimer problem.
 Applied Numerical Mathematics, vol. 211, pp. 158-178, (2025).
 Available in DOI: <a href="https://doi.org/10.1016/j.apnum.2025.01.007" target="_blank">10.1016/j.apnum.2025.01.007</a>

-To load the mesh in FreeFem++, use the code:
+To load the mesh in FreeFEM, use the code:

 mesh Th = readmesh("Fracture_network-mesh-0.msh");